Ever wanted to know more about me or the origins of the blog? Here’s your chance to find out.

 Initially, I used my own hair.
 On a typical morning, it took about 20 minutes to half an hour to style it, using a flat iron and a lot of hair spray.
 As something of a warning, it’s not a glamorous cut when it’s not styled, and it can be difficult to maintain in the heat of the summer.
 I would never suggest cutting your hair solely to dress as Alice, so unless it’s a style that you genuinely want for yourself, I’d suggest finding a nice wig.

-These days, I have three wigs that I use to portray Alice: One that’s versatile enough to span Twilight, New Moon and Eclipse; one pixie cut for Breaking Dawn; and one flapper-style wig for special events.
+These days, I have four wigs that I use to portray Alice: One Twilight wig; one that’s versatile enough to span New Moon and Eclipse; and two vintage-styled wigs for special events.
+For Breaking Dawn, I use my own hair.

-My recommendation: either purchase a base wig that is then cut and styled by a hair stylist that’s used to working with wigs, or go directly to a cosplay wig stylist who can style you a wig from scratch.
+My recommendation: Either purchase a base wig that is then cut and styled by a hair stylist that’s used to working with wigs, or go directly to a cosplay wig stylist who can style you a wig from scratch.
 It will be expensive, but that’s what will get you the best-looking results.
-Unfortunately, there’s no such thing as a high quality, natural-looking “Alice Cullen wig” that you can purchase online.
+Unfortunately, there’s no such thing as a high quality, natural-looking “Alice Cullen wig” that you can purchase online without it being a very pricey custom order.

-I visit Forks, Washington once a year to portray Alice Cullen at Forever Twilight in Forks, the town’s annual Twilight fan festival.
+I visit Forks, Washington once a year to portray Alice Cullen alongside the Olympic Coven at Forever Twilight in Forks, the town’s annual Twilight fan festival.
 My first trip to Forks was in 2010 with Christilynn of Inside Bella’s Closet.

 Wait!
 What is Forever Twilight in Forks?